What have you been reading lately?

 Set in WWII invaded France, it shows how two sisters helped the resistance, and risked their lives in the process in their own different ways.
 I didn’t want to put it down!
 The best I’ve read in a long time. –Alex

 Jess thoughts: Oh wow.
 I don’t know how to put into words how much I loved this book.
-It’s the best book I’ve ever read (although, The Alice Network rivals it!
-Also below!)
+It’s hands down the best book I’ve ever read (although, We Were The Lucky Ones and The Alice Network come close.
+More on them below!)
 Someone described it to me as, “a story that will haunt you forever–but not in a bad way.”
 It’s true.
 I’ve since read two other Kristin Hannah books and she’s quickly become my favorite author.
 This is one of those few books that completely consumes you–you won’t be able to concentrate on anything else until it’s finished.
-I cried hard when it ended.
+I cried really hard when it ended.
+It will change you.

 Such a good read!
 It’s been picked up for a movie by Reese Witherspoon’s production company.
 It is based in the UK–a young girl gets invited to a hen party (aka bachelorette) of an old friend who she does not have contact with anymore, yet she decides to go.
 It’s a murder mystery thriller.
 My favorite!–Alissa